Students, student organizations, faculty and staff can be nominated for the following awards:

 Unsung Hero Award

-This award is presented to an undergraduate or graduate student of the MIT community who has demonstrated that leadership isn’t always defined by title and position.
+This award is presented to an undergraduate and a graduate student of the MIT community who has demonstrated that leadership isn’t always defined by title and position.
 This is a member of the community who has shown commitment and passion for the community regardless of leadership position and shown a willingness to support efforts of diversity and inclusion.
 This is a student who is an asset to the community.

 • Must be an undergraduate or graduate student at MIT who has been involved with events, programs, or active in the community.